18F/performance-gov-research/GLOSSARY.md

 ##### Performance Improvement Officer

 Individual representative from federal agencies.
+This individual is usually the head of an office of strategic planning and (performance) management in an agency.
+The location of such an office varies between agencies.
+In some it can be located under the CFO; in others, it can be located elsewhere.

 ##### PMLOB